AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 {% include img.html img="reply.jpg" alt="Replying to the email auto-fills the recipient's email address." %}

-{% include linkedHeading.html heading="Setting Up a Honeypot Trap for Bots 🍯" level=2 %}
+## Setting Up a Honeypot Trap for Bots 🍯

 While the reCAPTCHA test already provides a solid defense against spam, Formspree also [recommends adding a honeypot input field](https://help.formspree.io/hc/en-us/articles/360013580813-Honeypot-spam-filtering) to your form for safe measure: